As a kid, I can remember using tokens to ride the MTA

 viewing options are also available from

 YouTube.
-See more video clips
+See

 by author.